ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_container.rst

 That should hopefully be enough to get you started with the :class:`ivy.Container` class 😊

-Please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!
+Please reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!